limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

   creditlink: https://pixabay.com/en/halloween-ghosts-happy-halloween-1746354/
 ---

-This post documents the complete walkthrough of W1R3S: 1.0.1, a boot2root [VM][1] created by SpecterWires and hosted at [VulnHub][2].
+This post documents the complete walkthrough of W1R3S: 1.0.1, a boot2root [VM][1] created by SpecterWires, and hosted at [VulnHub][2].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->